Icebreaker Questions To Ask Someone You Just Met

 Looking for support as you seek new connections?

-Tips for navigating social interactions with new people
+Navigating social interactions with people you just met

 If you’re feeling nervous about meeting someone new, you’re not alone.
-It’s common to worry that you’ll run out of things to say or that you’ll feel awkward.
+It’s common to worry that you’ll run out of questions to ask or that you’ll feel awkward.
 While some uneasiness is normal when getting to know new people, a few tips may help you feel more at ease in the process.

 • Remind yourself that social nervousness is common.
 Feeling nervous in social situations is very common; no one wants to experience awkward silences or feel rejected by someone they just met.
 Remembering that the person you’re talking to likely also feels or has felt the shyness or apprehension that you’re experiencing might help you feel less alone and more connected.